 If the kids are too excited to handle long road trips, don’t worry.
 You can still take one of the best day trips from Denver to Red Rocks Park and Amphitheater.

 Located right outside of Denver, the park is a historical landmark and a fantastic natural getaway.
 This means there are plenty of options to include in your one-day itinerary.

 Choose between hiking, yoga, or nearby bike trails while enjoying the breathtaking scenery.
-Or, if you’re keen to watch a performance at Red Rocks, make that a priority.
+Or, if you’re keen to watch a live music performance at Red Rocks, make that a priority.
 Watching one of my favorite bands perform at Red Rocks was an incredible experience.